 Dandelion 5809 24th Ave NW, 706-8088, $$

-The menu at this delicately scaled cafe is pointedly unfussy: just six or seven appetizers, a few cheese choices, and six or seven entrées, all bundled up with lots of farmy name-dropping (Full Circle greens, Oregon Country beef, Quillisascut cheese) to let you know that someone in the kitchen cares about how the ingredients are grown.
-Very simple, careful food that's often very, very good.
+A delicately scaled cafe, with glowing lighting, an open kitchen, and a relaxed ease seems downright Californian.
+The menu is pointedly unfussy: just six or seven appetizers, a few cheese choices, and six or seven entrées, all of it bundled up with lots of farmy name-dropping (Full Circle greens, Oregon Country beef, Quillisascut cheese) to let you know that someone in the kitchen cares about how the ingredients are grown.

 Hattie's Hat 5231 Ballard Ave NW, 784-0175, $$